influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 This command requires an InfluxDB query provided through the `-query` argument.
 It also requires a `-type` value of either `batch` or `stream`.
 A `-recording-id` can also be provided and when not provided will be generated.
-The optional boolean argument `-no-wait` will spawn the replay into a separate process and exit leaving it to run in the background.
+The optional Boolean argument `-no-wait` will spawn the replay into a separate process and exit leaving it to run in the background.